An exercise in our writing class was to write about an astronaut or explorer who loves nature and goes for a walk on a new planet.

 Dear Mom and Dad,

-Maybe the Zebra can understand me, but I have been here too long without human interaction.
-Perhaps it’s time I wrap this project up early and come home.
-The scientist in me, however, won’t let that happen.
-There is much to discover here, so I will finish what I set out to do, determine if humans can live a good quality of life on Zena.
 At the space station, I received your question asking me if I had enough to eat.
 Yes.
+There are edible rocks that are similar to gumballs back at home.
 This planet is unlike other planets yet very similar to our world.
-It rains here, but no waterfalls, streams, rivers, or oceans exist.
+By the way, it rains here, but no waterfalls, streams, rivers, or oceans exist.
 All rainfall is absorbed into the plants immediately.
-There are tall white plants that have stems as wide as my thigh.
-They grow about 10 feet tall, and inside them are pockets of water.
-Each bag holds a liter of water.
-I drink this when I am gone from the station for several days.
+All the plants are white and have stems as wide as my thigh.
+The tallest is about about 10 feet tall, and inside all of them are pockets of water.
+Each pocket holds about a liter of water.
+I drink this when I am gone from the station for several days but it's a little nauseating.
 Also, I can switch from my astronaut suit when I am here to a light-ferta suit.
 I’ll explain more about the attire when I return.
 I will have Mission Specialist Musgrave scan my letter and send it to NASA, where dad can get it.

 All the best,

-Kensington
+Your son, Kensington